tmoer/tmoer.github.io/_posts/2017-01-12-RLoverview.md

 ---
 layout: post
-title: An Informal Survey of the Challenges in Reinforcement Learning
+title: An Informal Survey of Current Challenges in Reinforcement Learning
 ---
 ...